Learn About Truck Wheel Finishes

 A machined finish is achieved by placing an aluminum wheel on a lathe, and cutting the surface finely until raised ridges are etched onto the wheel’s surface.
 The result is a subtle shine with a textured appearance.
 Pictured: Moto Metal MO970 wheels.

 This wheel finish starts with the alloy and clear coats of tinted black paint are applied.
 The more coats applied, the darker the tint on the silver-colored alloy.
 A clear coat is usually applied last to protect the look.
 Pictured: XD Series XD825 wheels.

 Chrome wheels have an unparalleled level of shine and luster.
-This finish is achieved by coating the wheel with chromium plating, either through a dipping process or via a powder-coating process called PVD (positive vapor deposition).
+This finish is achieved by coating the wheel with chromium plating through a dipping process.
 Chrome is ideal if you’re looking for a flashy, eye-catching look.
-If you do decide on a chrome wheel, make sure to keep it clean and polished to help prevent corrosion and cracking.
+If you do decide on a chrome wheel, make sure to keep it clean and polished to help prevent corrosion.
 Pictured: RBP 94R wheels.

 Sometimes referred to as gunmetal or anthracite, gray wheels have seen a surge in popularity over the last few years.
 If you want a subtle appearance distinct from silver or black wheels, gray wheels are worth your consideration.
 Pictured: Fuel Trophy wheels.

 Bronze finishes can vary a little from a dark hue to an almost coppery appearance.
 This color complements certain Dodge and Ford paint finishes very well.
 One of the less common wheel finishes, bronze wheels create a unique appearance that’s sure to turn heads.
 Pictured: Method NV wheels.